Can Trans Men Get Pregnant? How Long It Takes To Get Pregnant After Testosterone

 Though the study sample was small (12 transgender men and 12 cisgender women), this research suggests that not only is egg and embryo preservation a promising option for those having taken and not having taken testosterone, but it also suggests that there is no evidence to suggest that taking testosterone compromises egg quality.

-You don't have to choose between gender-affirming hormone therapy and your (future) fertility.
+You don't have to choose between taking testosterone and your (future) fertility.
 What doctors have and continue to say, is wrong.
-Transmen and transmasculine folks who have used testosterone, even for many years, can and do use their eggs to get pregnant or to freeze or transfer to a partner.
+Transmen, Transmasculine, and Nonbinary folks who have used testosterone, even for many years, can and do use their eggs to get pregnant or to freeze or transfer to a gestational carrier.
 What remains to be seen is if testosterone therapy can continue at lower levels throughout pregnancy and even during egg harvesting.

-Keep checking for summaries of the latest research on trans fertility and ART.
-I try to keep my finger on the pulse and share it with you all!
+Keep checking for summaries of the latest research on trans fertility, pregnancy, and testosterone.

 Light, Alexis D, Obedin-Maliver, Juno, Sevelius, Jae M, et al. “Transgender men who experienced pregnancy after female-to-male gender transitioning.”
 Obstetrics and gynecology, 124(6).
 2014.